Understanding Bankruptcy Means Test California

 How Can a Bankruptcy Attorney Help You?

 The means test requires the filing of long and complex forms.
-If you are not familiar with bankruptcy law and not a fan of numbers, you may need the help of a bankruptcy lawyer to ensure the accurate filling out and filing of your means test forms.
-They can also help you in preparing and filing the bankruptcy petition and guide you through the process.
+If you are unfamiliar with bankruptcy law and not a fan of numbers, you may need the help of a bankruptcy lawyer to ensure the accurate filling out and filing of your means test forms.
+They can also help you prepare and file the bankruptcy petition and guide you through the process.

 Ready to Start Your California Bankruptcy Means Test?

-We are available to assist you and answer your questions during the weekends and after-hours.
+We can assist you and answer your questions during the weekends and after-hours.
 Contact us today to schedule a free consultation.